 Department of Mathematics

 The Department of Mathematics, established in 1930, has approximately 40 academic staff, 150 undergraduate students (2nd–4th year), and 100 masters/doctoral graduate students.
 We host several international conferences with over 200 visitors every year.
 Our department covers a wide range of research areas — from theory-driven approaches that mainly seek to achieve theoretical sophistication to more empirically oriented approaches that employ computers for calculations on various phenomena.
 More specifically, our research fields include hyperplane arrangements, representation theory, differential geometry, singularity theory, partial differential equations, mathematical physics, chaos, probability theory, dynamical systems, and so on.
-We have published the Hokkaido Mathematical Journal since 1972 in collaboration with the Mathematics Library, which contains about 85,000 books and 1500 journals.
+We have published the Hokkaido Mathematical Journal since 1972 in collaboration with the Mathematics Library, which contains about 100,000 books and accepts about 350 titles of journals annually.